jltgordon/patch-downloader/README.md

 It doesn't re-download patch files, if the already exist, so you will need to remove a file to force the script to download it again.

+It requires xmllint to be installed, install from libxml2-utils.

 # patch-downloader.cfg

 There are two variables set in this configuration file, one optional.